anchor

 small smile positive red

-If early results suggest a different direction, be flexible.
+If early results suggest a different direction, don't force previous assumptions.
+Again, the goal is to learn.

 small smile positive red